 Please enjoy this next chapter from CEO.CA's own resident treeplanting adventurer.

 * (back in the 1970’s and 1980’s there was little consideration given to sustainable logging practices.
-These valley walls were often clearcut over vast areas.
-Due to the steep grade, extreme rainfall, and the slopes inability to hold soil, it didn't take long for erosion to render these roads undriveable)
+These valley walls were often clearcut over vast distances.
+Due to the steep grade, extreme rainfall, and the slopes inability to hold soil, it didn't take long for erosion to render these roads impassable)

 *(A 'trap door' refers to a hollow or crevasse that is concealed by a weak layer of slash or debris.
 It's not uncommon to break through the surface of such a trap believing you are on solid ground)

 The end of a grueling day on the slopes is normally met with sighs of relief, beaming faces, and buoyant conversation.
-Here, the end of the day - specifically the ride back to camp - was met with hard swallows and strained silence.
+Here, the end of our day was met with hard swallows and strained silence.
 Arguably, the descent back down the mountain was even more nerve-racking than the ascent earlier in the day.
 I put on a brave face, but in reality, I was scared shitless.

 Within minutes of arriving home, we immediately set about gathering stones and stockpiling wood for our newly constructed fire pits.
-After igniting three large blazes, secure in having fortified our little village, we made our way up the trail toward the logging camp.
-The greeting we received from the loggers as we entered the dining hall that evening ranged from derision to genuine looks of concern - they knew what we were encountering in the dark of night.
+After igniting three large blazes - secure in having fortified our little village - we made our way up the trail toward the logging camp.
+The greeting we received from the loggers as we entered the dining hall that evening ranged from derision to genuine looks of concern.
+They all knew what we were encountering in the dark of night.
 Word travels fast in remote camps.
 I chatted with one of the loggers after dinner and gave him a brief rundown of events.
 All he could do was shake his head.
 I remember him telling me that the fishing in the creek we were camped beside was extraordinary, but that no one in their right mind fished there - not without armed-backup anyway.
 Once again, I wondered what I had gotten in to.